-Traditions are also very meaningful to just about everyone during the Christmas season.
+Traditions are very meaningful to just about everyone during the Christmas season.
 They help us express our family’s uniqueness, they help everyone anticipate being together to celebrate, and they often create memories that last a lifetime.

 Christmas traditions help to make this season bright, but sometimes other things get in the way.
 So here are some tips to keep in mind: